jfsantosm/felipe-academic-cv/content/authors/admin/_index.md

 ## About Me

 I am PhD in Economics from TU Dresden.
 I was previously a research associate at the [Chair of International Economics at TU Dresden](https://tu-dresden.de/bu/wirtschaft/vwl/iwb#).
 I graduated from the development economics master’s program at GSID Nagoya University in Japan.
-My research interests include regional economics, machine learning applications, economic growth, remote sensing, international trade, and applied econometrics.
+My research interests include regional economics, machine learning applications, economic growth, remote sensing, international trade, development economics and applied econometrics.
 I also studied a 5-year physics BSc at the National University of Colombia.
 Other research interests include applications of deep learning and network theory.
 Moreover, I cofounded the [QuaRCS lab](https://quarcs.netlify.app/).

 contact email: santos.marquez.felipe[at]gmail.com